Azure/review-checklists/CONTRIBUTING.md

 ## 3. Changes to the spreadsheet

 Modify the file [spreadsheet/review_checklist.xlsm](./spreadsheet/review_checklist.xlsm) in your own fork, and send a Pull Request to the main branch.
 Make sure not to check in temporary files (by closing the Excel spreadsheet before git-adding the files).

+## 4. Adding a new Checklist

+1. Start by cloning the repository and creating a new branch for your new checklist.
+1. Create a copy of the [template.json](checklists/template.json) and name it **_\<service>.en.json_**.
+For example, for AKS it would be aks.en.json.
+1. In the template you will notice there is a sample item and the supporting objects and metadata.
+There is also a referenced schema file.
+Please ensure you follow the schema to make sure your checklist opens correctly and doesn't break the UI.
+1. Commit your branch and create a pull request to have it merged to master.

 ## Forking the Repository